Atlantic Coast Pipeline

+Planned natural gas pipeline in the U.S.

 The Atlantic Coast Pipeline was a planned natural gas pipeline slated to run 600 mi from West Virginia, through Virginia, to eastern North Carolina.
 It was canceled in July 2020.

 Characteristics

 Atlantic Coast Pipeline, LLC was the developer and planned operator of the pipeline; the company was a joint venture between Dominion Energy and Duke Energy, with Dominion serving as the lead stakeholder.
 The proposed route was to begin in Harrison County, West Virginia, drawing gas from wells in the Utica and Marcellus gas fields, and travel southeast through eastern Virginia and North Carolina to its terminus in Robeson County, North Carolina.
 The route would have crossed the Appalachian Trail and the Blue Ridge Parkway in Virginia and included a lateral extending east to Chesapeake, Virginia, bringing the total length to about 600 mi.
 The pipeline was proposed to have a 42 in diameter for much of its length, with the southern end in North Carolina measuring 36 in wide.
 It would have had a capacity of about 1,500,000,000 ft3 of gas daily.